 In fact, during the IT & Cyber Security Forum, digital government programs meant to create stricter cybersecurity programs have been revealed.
 It aims to make the country a hub for local and offshore businesses.

-The forum announced that an independent government agency in charge of facilitation of data privacy is set to be formed.
+The forum announced that an independent government agency in charge of the facilitation of data privacy is set to be formed.
 And a blueprint for the distribution of fiber optics that is going to speed up the internet in the country has already been constructed.

 Another development in Philippine IT is the popularity of cloud-based software to store data.
 Info Alchemy, a Filipino-owned IT consulting and Outsourcing company, reported that the Filipino IT professional is capable of developing and providing cloud-based application systems.

 Strict information security, fast internet, and cloud-based software.
-These are all vital for offshoring recruitment since most of the services offered by RPO firms such as sourcing resumes, scheduling interviews and mailing candidates, are done virtually.
+These are all vital for offshoring recruitment since most of the services offered by RPO firms such as sourcing resumes, scheduling interviews, and mailing candidates, are done virtually.

 By having data protection technologies in place, Philippine firms effectively mitigate the risks of a data breach.
 It’s also important to note that the data collected during the recruitment process are often in great volumes.